Tag: Yeongdeungpo

 Jim Morris's First Horrific Impression of Korea

 Jim Morris describes first entering Korea at Yeongdeungpo.
 He describes Korea as the worst smelling place because of human waste and filth as well as the smell of kimchi.
-He was astounded by a woman's dead body just left along the side of the road, allowing to rot there for several days.
-He also was amazed by the amount of bombed out buildings and utter destruction.
+He remembers being astounded by a woman's dead body just left along the side of the road, allowing to rot there for several days.
+He also recalls being amazed by the amount of bombed out buildings and utter destruction.

 John A. Fiermonte